dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

 Starting with the discovery phase it is crucial to create and continue a documentation of the planned and carried out actions as well as additional informations and sightings belonging to the case.
 This way it is easily possible to on-board new members to the case, hand over to third parties and will be from great value for potential later involvement of authorities.
 Furthermore this way improvement to the incident response processes and infrastructure can be easily derived later on.

 ## Containment / Mitigation
+Containment of an ransomware threat should better be done too broad then to little.
+Include at least all systems that show symptoms and incporperate all possible information you can get from the analysis steps.
+When containing the infection it can sometime be more effecitve to focus on the systems that are not infected or show no signs of infection and make sure that they can't get infected later on.

+* **Secure uninfected systems:**
+   For wide reaching infections it is often more usable to first ignore the obiously infected systems and make sure to secure the non-infected systems.
+This can be done by starting controlled shutdowns or poperly seperate the systems.

-* Encapsulation of infected subnets
+* **Encapsulation of infected subnets/systems:**
-  * quarantine systems / users / shares / databases / backups / archives
+   When your network is strcutured in multiple subnets it may be possible to stop the ongoing infection with disconnecting all subnets that show signs of infections.
+All other systems still have to be monitored very closely to watch out for other corrputed systems.

-* Pause of infected or potential infected VMs
+* **Pausing of infected or potential infected VMs:**
+   Pause (not shutown) Virtual Machines that show signs of an active infection.
+This way they may be analyzed later without potential data loss.

-* Shutdown of infected or potential infected Systems (Non-VM)
+* **Shutdown of infected or potential infected Systems (Non-VM):**
+   Shutdown all systems that show signs if infection and are not virtualized.
+When this is no option at least disconnect the network.

-* Restrict or disable internet connection for infected segments
+* **Restrict or disable internet connection for infected segments:**
-* restrict or disable internal routing for infected segments
+   For infected systems or network segments the internet connection should be disabled and also internal connections should be strongly restricted to ensure no further spreading is possible and all C&C connectivity is blocked.

-* Check Back-Up availability
+* **Check Back-Up availability:**
+   Make sure to check whether back-ups were affected by destruction, manipulation or encryption.
+Take propper care to secure them and make sure that they will stay unaffected.
+In the simplest case by taking the back-up off-network.

-* Communication internal and external
+* **Communication internal and external:**
+   Prepare your communication for employees and external sources because you will likely be running an limited network for the next couple of days or even weeks.

-* documentation
+* **Documentation:**
+   Keep in mind to document all actions that were done.

 ## Analysis